 Theme Song: I came from the mud.
 There's dirt on my hands.
 Strong like a tree, there's roots where I stand.

 David Zelski: I'm David Zelski, and this is the Fork in the Road podcast presented by Georgia Grown and the fine folks at Georgia Public Broadcasting.
-Each episode, we feature stories from Georgia's farmers, fishermen, merchants, artisans, chefs and others who help provide Georgia grown products to folks in the Peach State and beyond.
-Today we are in Pitts, Georgia.
+Each episode, we feature stories from Georgia's farmers, fishermen, merchants, artisans, chefs and others who help provide Georgia-grown products to folks in the Peach State and beyond.
+Today we are in Pitts, Ga.
 Now, where is Pitts?
 Well, let's pull out our trusty Georgia map and take a look.
 You see Macon right there, right in the middle.
 Put your finger on Macon and trace down I-75 a little ways to Cordele.
 That's where that giant ballistic missile is.
 If you make it to Tifton, you've gone too far.
 Okay.
-Now that you found Cordele, move your finger directly to the right.
-A couple of inches on the map.
-That equates to about 40 miles or so, about 14 miles directly east of Cordele is where you'll find Pitts, Georgia and Clay and Valerie Oliver of Oliver Farm.
+Now that you found Cordele, move your finger directly to the right a couple of inches on the map.
+That equates to about 40 miles or so, about 14 miles directly east of Cordele is where you'll find Pitts, Ga., and Clay and Valerie Oliver of Oliver Farm.

 Producer: And that, kids, is how to read a map.